detective-beaver/detective-beaver.github.io/content/posts/american-pcc.md

 - fingerprints
 - CEC
 ---
-*In this post I will share my experience in regards to getting the Police Clearance Certificate (PCC) from the USA while being in Ukraine.*
+*In this post I will share my experience in regards to getting the Police Clearance Certificate (PCC) (USA) while being in Ukraine.*

 # Background
 Before we dig into details, a bit of background on why we needed to obtain this document.